History of same-sex marriage in Australia: 44th Parliament (2013–2016)

 Parliamentary committees of both the Senate and House of Representatives were sharply divided on the issue.
 The Senate Legal and Constitutional Affairs Reference Committee formally recommended that a national plebiscite or referendum not be held on the topic of same-sex marriage, though a dissenting opinion of Coalition senators strongly advocated for a plebiscite.
 Similarly, a majority of the Parliamentary Joint Committee on Human Rights upheld same-sex marriage as in accordance with international human rights laws and principles, though a dissenting opinion, again of exclusively Coalition senators, criticised the committee for "erroneous" findings and contended that same-sex marriage would "limit the rights of the child", among other concerns.
 These Coalition senators were subsequently labelled "bigots scraping the bottom of the barrel" by Greens MP Adam Bandt.

 On 12 November 2015, Greens Senator Janet Rice introduced another same-sex marriage bill in the 44th Parliament, though debate on the bill was promptly adjourned and the bill was never read a second time.
 An attempt by the Labor Opposition to suspend parliamentary business and force an immediate debate on a same-sex marriage bill in the House of Representatives was rejected by the Government on 2 March 2016, the house voting down the motion 83 to 57.
 On 6 March 2016, Attorney-General George Brandis revealed the government would seek to hold the proposed plebiscite in 2016, following that year's election if the government were re-elected.
 Brandis stated that, in such an event, a bill to amend the Marriage Act would be introduced to the parliament and that he "would expect there is little, virtually no doubt at all that if the public votes 'yes' the parliament will follow".
 During the course of the 2016 federal election campaign, several Coalition MP's said they would consider voting 'no' to same-sex marriage in the parliament even if a majority of the national electorate voted in favour, creating a split within the Coalition.
 Turnbull confirmed that Coalition politicians could vote against same-sex marriage regardless of the outcome of a plebiscite.
 The government was narrowly re-elected at the election.

+On 15 April 2016, Australian comedians Rhys Nicholson and Zoë Coombs Marr, who both had separate same-sex partners, married each other at a public event emceed by Hannah Gadsby during the Melbourne International Comedy Festival.
+The staged wedding was described as "highly effective in keeping the issue of marriage equality in the public eye".